dret/GeoJSON-X/README.md

 # GeoJSON-X

 GeoJSON-X is an attempt to make GeoJSON extensions self-describing.
-In the long run
+In the long run, the ongoing work to standardize GeoJSON will hopefully at least mean that it takes less guessing to understand if/how GeoJSON can be extended, and maybe there will even be some guidance on how to extend it so that something along the lines of GeoJSON-X can be done without the need for extra conventions.

 ## Well-known Extensions